 …that don’t skimp on the beauty.

 Why wage a war with nature if you don’t have to?
 Choose lovely plants that enjoy or even prefer, dry conditions.
 How to tell if a plant is H2O thrifty?
 Look for plants with silver, furry, waxy, fleshy or glossy leaves.
-Often, those with aromatic foliage are tells that a plant will hold up well even when the faucet is turned off.
+Often, those with aromatic foliage are tells that a plant will hold up well even when the faucet is off.

 Weeds zap valuable soil moisture from your plants.
 Grab a trowel or a hoe and show them no mercy.
 You can also control weeds by installing landscape fabric which is both water and air permeable.
 Readily available at garden centers, it’s easy to use.
 Snip an X, pull back the fabric, plant, then top with mulch.